pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

     }
 }
 ```
-Since our attribute is defined, now we can add the necessary attributes to our class that we had before:
+With our attribute defined, we can add the necessary attributes to our class that we had before:
 ```csharp
 public class PersonMatch
 {